1 Introduction

 5.1 Main Estimation Equation

 My research question is, Does enfranchised immigration affect MPs’ speeches and voting related to immigration bills?
 I employ a constituency-level difference model to answer this question due to the slow changes in my outcome variables over time (Appendix Figure A3) and the six-year waiting period for immigrants to apply for citizenship.
 My outcome variables are parliament debates and voting (details on the construction are available in Section 4.4).
 My explanatory variables are enfranchised and disenfranchised immigration.
-I measure immigration (migration flow) in census year t as a change in the stock of foreign-born population between the census years t and t − 10.
+I measure immigration (migration flow) in census year as a change in the stock of foreign-born population between the census years and .
 Immigration is calculated separately for the foreign-born population from enfranchised and disenfranchised countries.

-I regress the change in the outcome in constituency c between years t and t - 10 (Y_{crt} - Y_{crt-10}), on the change in the share of the foreign-born enfranchised population (\text{Imm}_{crt}^{Enf}) and the foreign-born disenfranchised population (\text{Imm}_{crt}^{DisEnf}) between the census years.
-The immigration between census year t and t - 10 is mapped to the outcome variables between years t and t - 9.
+I regress the change in the outcome in constituency between years and (), on the change in the share of the foreign-born enfranchised population () and the foreign-born disenfranchised population () between the census years.
+The immigration between census year and is mapped to the outcome variables between years and .
 Since the constituency population could be an outcome of immigration, the number of immigrants from each group is scaled by the baseline constituency population (1981 Census).

-where \delta_{t} represent period fixed effects to account for time-specific characteristics that are similar across constituencies and affect the outcome variable, for example, election years. \delta_{r} represents the region fixed effects controlling for regional time trends in a levels specification.12England and Wales are divided into 10 regions.
+where represent period fixed effects to account for time-specific characteristics that are similar across constituencies and affect the outcome variable, for example, election years. represents the region fixed effects controlling for regional time trends in a levels specification.12England and Wales are divided into 10 regions.
 A region contain 19 constituencies, on average.
-Since I am estimating long differences, my specification implicitly accounts for constituency fixed effects and eliminates any time-constant constituency-specific characteristics that may affect the outcome variables and the immigrant allocation in the same way.
-X_{crt} controls for differential trends across municipalities with different initial constituency characteristics (see Section 5.3 for a discussion of these variables).
-The coefficient of interest, \beta_{1}, estimates the effect of changes in the fraction of enfranchised immigrants within a constituency over time.
+Since I am estimating long differences, my specification implicitly accounts for constituency fixed effects and eliminates any time-constant constituency-specific characteristics that may affect the outcome variables and the immigrant allocation in the same way. controls for differential trends across municipalities with different initial constituency characteristics (see Section 5.3 for a discussion of these variables).
+The coefficient of interest, , estimates the effect of changes in the fraction of enfranchised immigrants within a constituency over time.
 This is compared to other constituencies within the same region in a given year, while controlling for changes in the fraction of disenfranchised immigrants.
 I cluster standard errors at the constituency level.

-Consistency of \beta_{1} requires that immigration from the enfranchised group (\text{Imm}_{crt}^{Enf}) and the disenfranchised group (\text{Imm}_{crt}^{DisEnf}) is strictly exogenous in Equation (1); that is, E(\Delta\epsilon_{crt} | \text{Imm}_{crt}^{Enf}) = 0 and E(\Delta\epsilon_{crt} | \text{Imm}_{crt}^{DisEnf}) = 0.
+Consistency of requires that immigration from the enfranchised group () and the disenfranchised group () is strictly exogenous in Equation (1); that is, E() = 0 and E() = 0.
 A priori, constituencies with MPs more liberal on immigration (enfranchised, disenfranchised, or both) might attract more immigrants, which could bias the coefficient upwards.
 The reverse can also be true; an influx of immigrants might lead to political movements that influence how MPs speak and vote, and MPs might take a harder stance on immigration, biasing the coefficients downwards.
-In any case, the endogeneity of \text{Imm}_{crt}^{Enf} and \text{Imm}_{crt}^{DisEnf} as well as omitted variables will likely make ordinary least squares (OLS) estimates of Equation (1) biased.
+In any case, the endogeneity of and as well as omitted variables will likely make ordinary least squares (OLS) estimates of Equation (1) biased.

 5.2 Leave-Out Shift-Share Instrument

 To address the endogeneity issue, I construct a modified version of the Bartik instrument (Card, 2001), in which the shifts are assumed to be exogenous (Borusyak, Hull, and Jaravel, 2022).
 The instrument combines immigrant shares of the different groups in 1981 with subsequent aggregate shocks of immigrants, excluding individuals that eventually settled in a given constituency.
-Formally, \text{Imm}_{crt}^{k}, where k \in {Enf, DisEnf} is instrumented with
+Formally, , where is instrumented with

-where P_{crt} is the baseline constituency population (where t = 1981) and \alpha_{jc} is the share of individuals from country group j (for each k) living in constituency c in 1981.
-O^{-c}_{jt} is the number of immigrants from country group j who entered the UK between census years t and t-10, net of those who eventually settled in the constituency.
+where is the baseline constituency population (where ) and is the share of individuals from country group (for each ) living in constituency in 1981. is the number of immigrants from country group who entered the UK between census years and , net of those who eventually settled in the constituency.

 I use this leave-out strategy so that local area changes do not contaminate the instrument (similar to Burchardi, Chaney, and Hassan (2019) and Tabellini (2020)).
 As a robustness check, I also estimate the leave-out instrument at the county level to eliminate any concerns about immigrant pull factors that might be correlated across constituencies within a county.13The 192 parliamentary constituencies of England and Wales are divided into 43 counties.
-The instrument exploits time-series variation in immigrants entering the UK from the two groups in a given decade and a cross-sectional variation in the share of immigrants from country group j living in different constituencies in 1981.
+The instrument exploits time-series variation in immigrants entering the UK from the two groups in a given decade and a cross-sectional variation in the share of immigrants from country group living in different constituencies in 1981.

 Figure 2 shows the spatial variation (across- and within-constituency) in the share of the foreign-born population and the share of the enfranchised foreign-born population across the 192 constituencies using the 1981 Census.
 Panel (a) plots the share of the foreign-born population over the total population, divided across quartiles.
 The London, Birmingham, and Oxford areas have the highest proportion of this population, while constituencies farthest away from these areas have the lowest.
 Panel (b) plots the share of the enfranchised foreign-born population over the total foreign-born population across quartiles.
 A given constituency may have a large fraction of the foreign-born population and a large part of that fraction might be enfranchised.
 Simultaneously, a constituency might have a small proportion of the enfranchised foreign-born population.